VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 - we train model 1 on white sets and get y_pred on blue set
 - do this for all 4 copies
-- now we have 4 blue y_preds, i.e. 800
+- now we have 4 blue y_preds, we combine these to get a model1_pred with 800 rows
+- repeat this for all base models.
+- now
 # KNN

 # Support Vector Machines